Gronings dialect

-Gronings (/nl/; Grunnegs or Grönnegs), is a collective name for some Low Saxon dialects spoken in the province of Groningen and around the Groningen border in Drenthe and Friesland.
-Gronings and the strongly related varieties in East Frisia have a strong East Frisian influence and take a remarkable position within West Low German.
+The Gronings (/nl/) (or Groninger) dialects or language, known in Gronings itself as Grunnegs or Grönnegs, are some of the Low Saxon dialects spoken in the province of Groningen and around the Groningen border in Drenthe and Friesland.
+Gronings and the strongly related varieties in East Frisia have a strong East Frisian influence and take a remarkable position within Low Saxon.
 Its typical accent and vocabulary differ strongly from the other Low Saxon dialects.

 Area

 The name Gronings can almost be defined geographically, as can be seen on the map below.
 This is especially true for the northern part of Drenthe (number 8 on that map).
 Drents, spoken in the north of the province of Drenthe (Noordenveld) is somewhat related with the Groninger language, but the core linguistics is Drents.
-For the dialects in the southeast, called Veenkoloniaals, it is a bit different on both sides of the Groningen-Drenthe border, as the dialect spoken there is much more related to Gronings.
+Veenkoloniaals is the Groningen dialect in an elongated part in the southeast of the province of Groningen.
+It is spoken in the east and southeast of Drenthe as well, more precisely: it's effectively the same.
 In the easternmost part of the Frisian municipality of Noardeast-Fryslân, the western dialect called Westerkwartiers is also spoken, as well as a separate Groningen dialect called Kollumerpompsters.
 The latter is spoken in the Frisian village of Kollumerpomp and has more West Frisian influences, while most Groningen dialects have a strong influence from the East Frisian language.